lee-lindley/app_html_table_pkg/README.md

 at the bottom of this document.

-The package has two overloaded versions of a Function named *get_clob*, plus a Polymorphic Table Function named *ptf*; however, you are unlikely to call *ptf* directly as the rows it produces need to be wrapped in more HTML.
+The package has two overloaded versions of a Function named *get_clob*, plus a Polymorphic Table Function named *ptf*; however, you are unlikely to call *ptf* separately as the rows it produces need to be wrapped in more HTML.
 The *get_clob* functions perform that wrapping and accumulate the rows.
-You will need to craft the *ptf* call if you use the SYS_REFCURSOR overload version of *get_clob*.
+You will need to craft the *ptf* call as part of your query if you use the SYS_REFCURSOR overload version of *get_clob*.

 # Content